 Check out below what else green leaves can do for your health:

 Going green is a good idea when the plan is to lose weight.
-Not only because green leaves and veggies are healthy, but because they’re also low in calories.
-Leafy greens and green veggies are loaded with a high fibre content that helps the digestion process, including improving gut permeability, immune balance and bowel movements.
+Not only because green leaves and veggies are loaded with nutrients, but because they’re also low in calories.
+Leafy greens and green veggies have a high fibre content that helps the digestion process, including improving gut permeability, immune balance and bowel movements.